 Ever wonder how credit card companies make their money?
 If you’re like me, you probably have, and if you weren’t sure, they make the bulk of their money from finance charges.

-“Credit card finance charges” are fees tacked onto your existing balance if it isn’t paid off in full within the grace period, or before the next billing cycle.
-It’s just a fancy way of saying interest, and is the cost of the money you borrow, determined by the associated interest rate.
+Put simply, “credit card finance charges” are fees tacked onto your outstanding credit card balance if it isn’t paid off in full within the grace period, or by the due date following the billing cycle in which the charges were made.

 While finance charges may not seem like much if you’ve got a small balance of say a few hundred dollars, they can certainly add up over time.

-In fact, credit card companies bank on these “small fees” making them a fortune over time because they often go unnoticed.
+In fact, credit card companies bank on these “small fees” making them a fortune over time because they often go unnoticed by cardholders.

 Remember, the less you pay each month on an existing credit card balance, the longer it will take to pay down.
 And the longer it takes, the more you will pay in interest year after year.
 Period.